AlexDev404/TurboWarp-Desktop/README.md

 # TurboWarp-Desktop
 > Forked, Compiled from github.com/turbowarp/scratch-gui and then published

+> _Note: If you are having problems closing the application, make sure you have pressed the "Unsaved Changes" button_

 The Speedy TurboWarp Scratch Mod as a Desktop Application Wrapped in [Electron][2] using [Nativefier][3]

 Ever wanted TurboWarp as a Desktop app just like how MIT's Scratch has their own?
 Well now TurboWarp Desktop is here!